We have some good news if you’re searching online for how to “add outlet to wall.” Your search ends here at Prairie Electric in Vancouver, Washington!

 Cost

-Adding an outlet can cost more than $100, but it depends on your specific material needs.
+Should be less than $100 but depends on your specific material needs.

 Time